normandesjr/kafka-song/README.md

 ## Twitter

-To be able get tweets from Twitter you need to set two environment variables *twitter.consumerKey* and *twitter.consumerSecret*.
+To be able to get tweets from Twitter you need to set two environment variables *twitter.consumerKey* and *twitter.consumerSecret*.

 You will get these variables in https://developer.twitter.com/ creating a new app.

 ## Spotify

-To be able get the song from Spotify you need three variables, *spotify.refreshToken*, *spotify.clientId* and *spotify.clientSecret*.
+To be able to get the song from Spotify you need three variables, *spotify.refreshToken*, *spotify.clientId* and *spotify.clientSecret*.

-You will get *spotify.clientId* and *spotify.clientSecret* in https://developer.spotify.com/ at Dashboard page.
+You will get the *spotify.clientId* and *spotify.clientSecret* in https://developer.spotify.com/ at the Dashboard page.

 Tip: the Spotify form will ask you for a "redirect URI", you can add something like: http://localhost/callback.
 Do not matter if you have this application up and running, for this purpose will be ok.

 ### Spotify - OAuth

-To generate *spotify.refreshToken* Spotify use OAuth Authorization Code Flow (https://developer.spotify.com/documentation/general/guides/authorization-guide/).
+To generate the *spotify.refreshToken* Spotify use OAuth Authorization Code Flow (https://developer.spotify.com/documentation/general/guides/authorization-guide/).

 As this is a demo application, you can use Postman (https://www.getpostman.com/) to get the refresh token.